Structure Discovery

 What OWI does.

-OWI maps how work actually flows across the organization at its current scale, not how it was intended to flow.
-We model where ownership is clear and where it has fragmented, where coordination cost is rising, and where the structure is starting to break.
+OWI maps how work actually flows at your current scale, not how it was intended to flow.
+We model where ownership has fragmented, where coordination cost is rising, and where the structure is starting to break.
 This is structure discovery: a workflow-level read on how the organization holds together before you redesign any part of it.

 Who it's for.

-Companies that have grown significantly in the last 12 to 36 months and are feeling the organizational drag that comes with scale, including those mid-restructure who need to see clearly before they redesign.
+Companies that have grown significantly in the last 12 to 36 months and feel the drag of scale, including those mid-restructure who need to see clearly before they redesign.

 What the model captures.